 Income Taxes-The Company utilizes the asset and liability method of accounting for income taxes.
-Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the consolidated financial statement carrying amount of existing assets and liabilities and their respective tax bases.
+Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the consolidated financial statement carrying amount of existing assets and

+Confidential Treatment Requested by Corsair Gaming, Inc. Pursuant to 17 C.F.R.
+Section 200.83 liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered in income.
 Deferred tax assets are reduced by a valuation allowance if it is more likely than not that the tax benefits will not be realized.